AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/AGC-README.md

+The non-AGC E2E tests are not able to be run in the AGCE.
+In order to run - and ONLY run - the AGC E2E tests while in the AGCE, changes must be made to the jest-preset files.
+Inside of jest-preset.js and jest-preset-no-setup.js, line 7 must be commented and line 9 must be uncommented.

 The following seven environment variables must be set in powershell before running the AGC E2E tests.
 They can be set via the following commands:

 1. $env:GRAPH_URL = "The URL of Microsoft Graph API"